"Making Coffee" – A quiet sunrise in sound.

 “Making Coffee” is a set of snapshots of the beauty of moments to which we always go back again and again.

-“Making Coffee” is a song that tells the story of the change of an everyday ritual into a lovely, deeply personal reflection on love, memory, and the quiet ache of growing older.
-The track is infused with the serenity and softness typical of dream-pop — bright guitars, delicate vocals, and a slow movement that evokes the early morning light.
-The lyrics travel like a memory that one cannot let go of, warm yet bitter.
-The song, with its serene cinematic and lo-fi pop elements, creates an atmosphere where the whole world seems to stop, feelings get calm, and a cup of coffee serves as a way to remind oneself of the past.
+“Making Coffee” is a single that tells us how an everyday routine becomes a beautiful, intimate musing of love, memory, and the quiet sorrow of ageing.
+The single carries the peacefulness and gentleness with shining guitars, airy vocals, and a slow movement that suggests the dawn light.
+The words of the song are similar to the memory that keeps coming back, being both sweet and bitter.
+It's serene, cinematic and lo-fi pop elements create an atmosphere where the whole world seems to stop, feelings get calm, and a cup of coffee serves as a way to remind oneself of the past.
 This composition is a very nostalgic, comforting, and softly shining one.

 Comments